Scientific Name

 How to Grow and Care

 Unusual and hardy, Fritillaria bulbs produce best when planted in moist soil in a sunny to part shade location in the flower bed.
-Wildflower Fritillaria lilies are an excellent choice for the gardener who wants an out of the ordinary specimen among more common spring-blooming bulbs.
+Wildflower Fritillaria lilies are an excellent choice for the gardener who wants an out-of-the-ordinary specimen among more common spring-blooming bulbs.

 Growing Fritillaria may reach 4 feet (1.2 m) or more in spring.
-Use wildflower Fritillarias as specimens, in groupings or as an addition to a traditional bulb bed.
+Use wildflower Fritillarias as specimens, in groupings, or as an addition to a traditional bulb bed.

 Be prepared to plant bulbs as soon as they arrive.
 Plant larger bulbs with the base about 5 inches (12.5 cm) below the soil surface, while smaller Fritillaria bulbs should be planted about 3 inches (7.5 cm) down.
 Plant bulbs in well-drained soil and keep it moist until the root system is established.

-Fritillaria bulbs resist deer, squirrels and bulb digging rodents and may help protect other bulbs that are favorites of the critters… – See more at: How to Grow and Care for Fritillaria Bulbs.
+Fritillaria bulbs resist deer, squirrels, and bulb-digging rodents and may help protect other bulbs that are favorites of the critters.

 Origin

-Native to western North America.
+Fritillaria affinis is native to western North America.

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery